Suvidh-kaushik/chat_application/README.md

 ## Usage

-1.Open the application in your web browser.

-2.Sign up for a new account or log in if you already have an account.

-3.Start chatting with other users in real-time.

-## Usage

 Open the application in your web browser.

 Sign up for a new account or log in if you already have an account.